 San Diego Waterfront Park

-The newly constructed Waterfront Park offers the perfect opportunity to cool off after soaking up the San Diego sun.
+The Waterfront Park offers the perfect opportunity to cool off after soaking up the San Diego sun.
 There's a massive splash fountain and an expansive civic green as well as a play zone for kids and picnic areas.
 Events like farmer's markets and festivals are often hosted in this space.

 Visit La Jolla Cove